 About the project

 Climate change is real and it is happening now.
 Turning to science gives us the knowledge we need to understand why climate change is occurring, how it is transforming the environment, and what can be done to alter the domino effect.
-The Youth Climate Project (YCP) challenges high school juniors and seniors to get involved and learn about the role climate change is projected to play in Florida’s future and consider innovative ways we can begin to resolve its effects.
+The Youth Climate Project (YCP) challenges high school seniors to get involved and learn about the role climate change is projected to play in Florida’s future and consider innovative ways we can begin to resolve its effects.

 We are excited to announce $20,000 is available to be awarded for scholarships.
 Schools included in this year's project are: